dask/dask/docs/source/bag.rst

 This controls the granularity of the parallelism that you expose.
 By default dask will try to partition your data into about 100 partitions.

-Warning: you should not load your data into Python and then load that data into dask.bag.
-Instead, you should use dask.bag to load your data.
-This parallelizes the loading step and reduces inter-worker communication.
+IMPORTANT: do not load your data into Python and then load that data into dask.bag.
+Instead, use dask.bag to load your data.
+This parallelizes the loading step and reduces inter-worker communication:

 .. code-block:: python